kkamkou/node-gelf-pro/README.md

 ##### Broadcasting
 The difference between `filtering` and `broadcasting` is that the last one gets a cloned object.
-That is why it is not possible to modify the data. `broadcasting` happens after `filtering`.
+It is not possible to modify the data. `broadcasting` happens after `filtering`.

 ```javascript
 log.setConfig({